viafintech/grac/readme.md

 **Note:**
 Postprocessing recursively runs through all of the data.
 This may have significant influence on performance depending on size and depth of the result.

+## Limitations

+* 3xx status codes (i.e. redirects) are not yet supported.
+* Not all error response codes have proper exceptions, see [issue #4](https://github.com/Barzahlen/grac/issues/4).

 ## Bugs and Contribution
 For bugs and feature requests open an issue on Github.
 For code contributions fork the repo, make your changes and create a pull request.